Robert C. Ransom

 where, from Figure 1,

-However, in the presence of oil, water saturations are lower than 1.0 and the conductive water-filled volumes are reduced by the displacement volume of oil, and Eq.(1a) becomes
+However, in the presence of oil or gas, water saturations are lower than 1.0 and the conductive water-filled volumes are reduced by the displacement of water volume by the hydrocarbon, and Eq.(1a) becomes

-In dual-porosity dual-water methodology, the numerator in Eq.(3b) always must be 1.0 because the compensation for all electrically conductive influences, along with formation water Rw , should be relegated, as additional terms, in the Rwe equation.
+In dual-porosity, dual-water methodology the numerator in Eq.(3b) always must be 1.0 because the compensation for all electrically conductive influences, along with formation water Rw , should be relegated to terms in the Rwe equation.

 In Figure 2, adapted from Ransom (1974), it is illustrated that the resistivity value of water-filled rock at any specific depth can be the result of a shift by the influence of a variable a, and the cause of that influence must be explained.